open-meteo/python-requests/README.md

 asyncio.run(main())
 ```

 Note 1: To retrieve data for multiple locations, you can provide a list of latitude and longitude coordinates.
 The API will return an array of results, one for each location.
 In the examples, we only demonstrate processing data from the first location `response = responses[0]` for brevity.
+See [multiple locations & models](#multiple-locations--models) for more information.

 Note 2: Due to the FlatBuffers data format, accessing each attribute, like `Latitude`, requires a function call (e.g., `Latitude()`).
 This approach allows for efficient data access without the need for expensive parsing.